Myron Lowery

-Myron Lowery was the Mayor Pro Tem of Memphis, Tennessee, from July 31, 2009 to October 26, 2009.
-He is a former television news anchor for WMC-TV 5 in Memphis.
-Mayor Pro Tem Lowery has served on the Memphis City Council since 1991.
+Myron Lowery (December 26, 1946 – September 27, 2025) was an American politician who served as the mayor pro tempore of Memphis, Tennessee, from July 31, 2009, to October 26, 2009.
+He was a television news anchor for WMC-TV 5 in Memphis.
+Lowery served on the Memphis City Council from 1991.
 He became interim mayor on July 31, 2009, following the retirement of Mayor W. W. Herenton.
 He ran for Mayor of Memphis in a special election held on October 15, 2009, losing to A C Wharton.

 Lowery's tenure as Mayor Pro Tem was marked by attempts to remove officials from Herenton's controversial prior administration and efforts at transparency in government.

+Life and career

-In the past, Lowery has served as a board member of the Tennessee Municipal League, Tennessee Quality, Goals for Memphis, Leadership Memphis, Goodwill Boys Club, The Memphis Zoo, the Headstart Policy Council, and the Board of Trustees of LeMoyne-Owen College.
+Lowery was born in Columbus, Ohio on December 26, 1946.
+At different times, Lowery served as a board member of the Tennessee Municipal League, Tennessee Quality, Goals for Memphis, Leadership Memphis, Goodwill Boys Club, The Memphis Zoo, the Headstart Policy Council, and the Board of Trustees of LeMoyne-Owen College.

-In the national arena, Lowry is a member of the Board of Directors for National League of Cities.
-He has served as Vice-President of the National Association of Black Journalists and as Secretary, Treasurer, Vice- Chairman and Chairman of the Democratic Municipal Officials.
+On the national front, Lowery was a member of the Board of Directors for National League of Cities.
+He served as Vice-President of the National Association of Black Journalists and as Secretary, Treasurer, Vice-Chairman and Chairman of the Democratic Municipal Officials.
 In 1996, he was a speaker at the Democratic National Convention.
-Lowery is currently serving his fourth term as a member of the Democratic National Committee and is a member of the National Black Caucus of Local Elected Officials.
-He was also the former treasurer of the United Negro College Fund's National Alumni Council.
+Lowery served as a member of the Democratic National Committee and was a member of the National Black Caucus of Local Elected Officials.
+He was also a past treasurer of the United Negro College Fund's National Alumni Council.

-Lowery has a Bachelor of Science in Sociology from LeMoyne-Owen College, a Master of Science in Education from New York University and a Master of Science in Urban Education from the University of Tennessee.
-He also holds an honorary degree from Southeastern College of Technology.
+Lowery held a Bachelor of Science in Sociology from LeMoyne-Owen College, a Master of Science in Education from New York University and a Master of Science in Urban Education from the University of Tennessee.
+He also held an honorary degree from Southeastern College of Technology.

 In September 2009, Lowery greeted visiting Tibetan Buddhist leader, the Dalai Lama, with a fist bump, which garnered brief national news coverage.
 Lowery reportedly pre-arranged the greeting with the leader's handlers.

-In July 2015, Lowery moved to unearth the remains of Civil War general Nathan Bedford Forest and his wife and have his memorial removed because: "It is no longer politically correct to glorify someone who was a slave trader, someone who was a racist, on public property."
+In July 2015, Lowery moved to unearth the remains of Civil War general and Ku Klux Klan's first Grand Wizard Nathan Bedford Forest and his wife and have his memorial removed because: "It is no longer politically correct to glorify someone who was a slave trader, someone who was a racist, on public property."

+Lowery died at the age of 78 on September 27, 2025.